cesarderio/reading-notes/401-reading-notes/class-13.md

 Below you will find some reading material, code samples, and some additional resources that support today’s topic and the upcoming lecture.

-Review the Submission Instructions for guidance on completing and submitting this assignment.

 ## Reading

 [Socket.io Chat Example](https://socket.io/get-started/chat/)